debiki/talkyard/README.md

      +-public/     <-- Some images and libs, plus JS and CSS that Gulp
      |                 has bundled and minified from the client/ dir above.
      |
+     +-docker/     <-- Dockerfiles for all docker-compose containers
+     |
      +-scripts/    <-- Utiity scripts
      |
-     +-conf/       <-- Default config files that assume everything
-       |               is installed on localohost
+     +-conf/       <-- Default config files that assume everything is installed on localohost, and dev mode
-       |
-       +-local/    <-- A softlink to a supposed parent Git repo (namely debiki-site-seed) with website specific config files, which override the default config files.

 Old Code
 -----------------------------